project-terraforma/mapillary-entrances/README.md

 - `outputs/visualizations/`
    - `<image_id>_vis.jpg`

-In `outputs/geojson_verifications/`, `<lat>_<lon>.geojson` contains the geojson file that can be copy and pasted into: https://geojson.io/#map=2/0/20, for visualizing the data.
+In `outputs/geojson_verifications/`, `<lat>_<lon>.geojson` contains the geojson file that can be visualized in: https://geojson.io/#map=2/0/20.
 This geojson contains:

-   - Polygons for every building inside the search radius (marked with black lines)
+   - Polygons for every building inside the search radius (marked with blue lines)
    - The Overture Places that correspond to each building (marked as green circles)
-   - Camera positions of the Mapillary images that produced valid detections (marked as orange circles)
    - Predicted entrance coordinates (marked as red circles)

 In `outputs/visualizations/`, `<image_id>_vis.jpg` corresponds to a Mapillary image that resulted in an entrance detection.
 In this file, the resulting bounding box of the entrance is included in the original image, along with its confidence score.